-When you’re trying to start a blog, a career, or grow your influence, it’s easy to get excited about tactics and conferences like BizCom Summit.
+When you’re trying to start a blog, a career, or grow your influence, it’s easy to get excited about conferences like BizCom Summit.

-Now, don’t get me wrong, learning new tactics are important.
-If every project or channel you build is a bonfire, tactics can be the logs that help the fire stay lit.
-You need them to keep the project going.
+Now, don’t get me wrong, learning new ways to leverage social media or SEO is super important.
+If every project or channel you build is a bonfire, tactics like those can be the big logs that help the fire stay lit.

-As a new creative the only thing that matters is getting your fire started.
-In other words, getting your project off the ground.
-That means before you focus on gathering up your logs (aka those Pinterest hacks) you need to be searching for the basic components of a fire:
+As a new creative business the only thing that matters is getting your project some traction (aka getting your fire started).
+That means before you focus on gathering up those Pinterest hacks (aka the logs) you need to be gather the basic components of a fire:

-- The spark…your idea that excites, serves others, or solves a problem.
+- The spark…your idea that excites you, serves others, or solves a problem.